jackson-simionato/transmission-line-classification/README.md

 ## Overview

-This project addresses the challenge of automatically identifying and classifying different land cover types around transmission lines from aerial imagery.
-The system segments orthophoto tiles into polygons, extracts comprehensive features, and classifies them into 5 categories:
+This project addresses the challenge of automatically identifying and classifying different land cover types around transmission lines from high-resolution aerial imagery.
+The system processes 13 orthophoto tiles at 6 cm resolution, segments them into polygons using computer vision, extracts comprehensive features, and classifies them into 5 classes:

 - **Line** (0): Transmission line infrastructure
 - **Tower** (1): Transmission line support structures